Using code libraries

 You can create a code library while you have a file open for editing such as a dashboard or another type of view.

-In the Explore window, right-click the Code Libraries folder, then choose New JavaScript Code Library.
+In the Explore window, right-click the Code Libraries folder, then choose New JavaScript Library or New Localization Library

-The code library dialog opens.
-Click into the Name field to name the library and confirm the save location in the Save dialog that appears, then click the submit button at the bottom to return the code library dialog.
+In the dialog that opens, click into the Name field to name the library and confirm the save location in the Save dialog that appears next.
+Optionally create a new subfolder by right-clicking the Code Libraries folder and choosing New Folder, then typing a name and the enter/return key.
+Click to save at the bottom to return the code library dialog.

 You can write or paste your script directly into the editor shown in the dialog, which has many of the same features as the script editor shown when editing a view, including auto-complete popups.
 You can also click Choose File or Browse... (depending on the browser) to upload a file with a .js file extension.